garthvh/garthvh.github.io/about.markdown

 ## About Me

 Hi I'm Garth Vander Houwen, a software engineer living in Seattle with my wife and daughter.
-I write desktop and web software by day and dabble in open hardware and 3D at night.
+I write desktop and web software by day and dabble in open hardware and 3D Printing at night.

 ## About this site

 ### Styles

-For the site styles I am trying to use as little of my own custom css as possible and lean on bootstrap and font awesome, almost everything is standard Bootstrap 3 or font awesome markup.
+For the site styles I am using as little of my own custom css as possible and leaning on bootstrap and font awesome, almost everything is standard Bootstrap 3 or font awesome markup.

 * CDN Hosted [Bootstrap](http://www.bootstrapcdn.com/) styles and javascript
 * CDN Hosted Flatly Bootstrap Theme by [Bootswatch](http://www.bootstrapcdn.com/#bootswatch_tab)